What result will the code produce if the friend function is defined within a namespace?

 Explanation:

-The correct answer is option (b).
-In this example, the print function is a friend function that has a constant reference to the object of class A and prints the value of private member variable x that equals to 42.
+The accurate choice is alternative (b).
+In this instance, the print method serves as a friend function within Class A, holding a constant reference to the class's object.
+It then proceeds to output the value of the private member variable x, which is set at 42.

-- Is the syntax given correctly for declaring the friend function in Class A?
+- Is the provided syntax accurate for defining the friend function within Class A?

 class A